-Credit Cards can be a blessing or a curse, it depends on how you use them.
+Credit cards can be a blessing or a curse, it depends on how you use them.
 When used well, they can help you keep life ticking over smoothly and on time.
 Used poorly, and the debt can rack up when you're living paycheck to paycheck.

 What this means is, if you owe money on your credit cards, you’re certainly not alone, but that doesn’t mean you should be ignoring the debt even if you have no extra money.

 How To Pay Off Credit Card Debt

-Paying off your credit card debt can be overwhelming.
+Paying off your credit card debt can be overwhelming when you're broke.
 We'll show you how to pay off credit card debt and give you the right tools to stay out of debt.
 Here’s how to go about paying it off:

 It’s important you set goals around paying off your debt and stick to them.
 You’ll want to prioritize your debts and break them down into smaller, more manageable chunks to keep you sane.

 The two most popular tactics to do this are the ‘debt avalanche’ and the ‘debt snowball’, and picking one of these (or something in between) is the best way to go.

 The avalanche involves paying off your highest interest debts first and continuing down the chain until finishing with the smallest.
 This method will save you the most money as you are eliminating the highest interest first and avoiding a higher accumulated debt over time.